Whole School Information

 “A rising tide lifts all ships.”
 Dr Joseph Renzulli

-Approaches to Identification
+Approaches to Identification of High Potential Learners

-Most schools understand why they should identify their ‘more able’ learners, but its importance does go beyond providing meaningful challenge for these children.
-In addition, schools may struggle with exactly ‘how’ they should identify this cohort.
-This advice sheet provides information and guidance for More Able Lead Teachers on both the ‘why’ and the ‘how’.
+Most schools understand why they should identify their high potential learners and that its importance goes beyond providing meaningful challenge for these children.
+Schools may struggle with exactly how they should identify this cohort.
+This advice sheet provides information and guidance for lead teachers and senior leadership team members on both the why and the how.